 For regional SME support please contact Innovate EDGE.

-Our virtual Innovate Local event on 23rd to 25th March 2021 will focus on Cyber opportunities in the South West.
+The webinar recording of our virtual Innovate Local event held 23rd to 25th March 2021 focussing on Cyber opportunities in the South West is now available.

 You can find out about more KTN events here.